canonical/lxd/doc/instances.md

-# Container configuration
+# Instance configuration
 ## Properties
-The following are direct container properties and can't be part of a profile:
+The following are direct instance properties and can't be part of a profile:

  - `name`
  - `architecture`

-Name is the container name and can only be changed by renaming the container.
+Name is the instance name and can only be changed by renaming the instance.

-Valid container names must:
+Valid instance names must:

  - Be between 1 and 63 characters long
  - Be made up exclusively of letters, numbers and dashes from the ASCII table
  - Not start with a digit or a dash
  - Not end with a dash

-This requirement is so that the container name may properly be used in DNS records, on the filesystem, in various security profiles as well as the hostname of the container itself.
+This requirement is so that the instance name may properly be used in DNS records, on the filesystem, in various security profiles as well as the hostname of the instance itself.

 ## Key/value configuration
 The key/value configuration is namespaced with the following namespaces